allebone/help.omni.af.mil/docs/PEX/Training.md

 250

-NOTE: Once you activate a course, you cannot make revisions to that course.
+!!!
+NOTE Once you activate a course, you cannot make revisions to that course.
 To revise, you would need to create a new version of the course and edit the new version.
 Therefore, you should always review and validate the course before activation.

 The next step